bevyengine/rfcs/networked_replication.md

 [Link to more in-depth implementation details.](../main/implementation_details.md)

 ### Macros
-- Add `[repr(C)]`
+- `#[derive(Replicate)]` for identification and serialization; also adds `[repr(C)]`
-- Identification of networked state for snapshots
+- `#[replicate(precision=?)]` for quantization
-- Quantization and range compression
+- `#[replicate(range=(?, ?))]` for range compression
-- Conditional compilation of client and server logic
+- `#[client]` and `#[server]` for conditional compilation

 ### Saving and Restoring Game State

 Requirements

-- Replicable components must only be mutated in `NetworkFixedUpdate`.
+- Replicable components should only be mutated inside `NetworkFixedUpdate`.
+- Networked entities will have a global `NetworkID` component at minimum.
+- Clients shouldn't try to "network" local entities through the addition of replicable components since those entities do not exist on the server.
-- `World` needs to reserve a range of entity IDs and track metadata for them separately.
+- `World` should reserve an `Entity` ID range and track metadata for it separately.
-- Networked entities must be spawned as such.
-You cannot spawn a non-networked entity and "network it" later, at least not without some kind of RPC.
+  - [Sub-worlds](https://github.com/bevyengine/rfcs/pull/16) seem like a potential candidate for this.

 Saving
-- At the end of every fixed update, iterate `Changed<T>` and `Removed<T>`  for all replicable components and duplicate them to an isolated copy.
+- At the end of each fixed update, server iterates `Changed<T>` and `Removed<T>` for all replicable components and duplicates them to an isolated collection of `SpareSet<T>`.
+  - You could pass this "read-only" copy to another thread to do the remaining work.
-- This isolated copy would be a collection of `SpareSet<T>`, for just the replicable components.
-Tables would be rebuilt when restoring.
+  - Tables would be rebuilt when restoring.
-- (From [their RFC](https://github.com/bevyengine/rfcs/pull/16), "sub-worlds" seem like they might be usable for snapshot generation and rollbacks, but I need more details.
-AFAIK, they only address the "reserve a range of entities with separate metadata" requirement.)

-Packets
+Preparing Packets
-- Snapshots will use delta compression.
+- Snapshots (full state updates) will use delta compression.
-  - We'll keep a ring buffer of patches for the last `N` snapshots.
+  - Server keeps a ring buffer of patches for the last `N` snapshots.
-  - Whenever we duplicate changes to the isolated copy, also compute `copy xor changes` as the latest patch and push it into the ring buffer.
-Update the earlier patches by xor'ing them with the new patch.
+  - Server computes the latest patch by xor'ing the copy and the latest changes (before applying them) and pushes it into the ring buffer.
+The servers also updates the earlier patches by xor'ing them with the latest patch.
+(The xor'ing is basically a pre-compression step that produces long zero chains with high probability.)
-  - Finally, compress whichever patches clients need and pass them to the protocol layer.
+  - Server compresses whichever patches clients need and hands them off to the protocol layer.
+(The same patch can be sent to multiple clients, so it scales pretty well.)

-- Eventual consistency will use interest management.
+- Eventual consistency (partial state updates) will use interest management.
   - Entities accrue send priority over time.
 Maybe we can use the magnitude of component changes as the base amount to accrue.
-  - Users-defined rules for gameplay relevancy would run.
+  - Server runs users-defined rules for gameplay relevance.
-  - For physical entities, we can use collision detection to prioritize the entities inside each client's area of interest.
+  - Server runs collision detection to prioritize physical entities inside each client's area of interest.
-  - Finally, write the payload for each client and pass them to the protocol layer.
+  - Server writes the payload for each client and hands them off to the protocol layer.

 Restoring
-- TBD
+- At the beginning of each fixed update, the client decompresses the received update and writes its changes to the appropriate `SparseSet<T>` collection (several will be buffered).
+- Client then uses this updated collection to write the prediction copy that has all the tables and non-replicable components.

 ### NetworkFixedUpdate
 Clients
-1. Poll for received updates.
+1. Iterate received server updates.
 2. Update simulation and interpolation timescales.
 3. Sample and send inputs to server.
-4. Rollback and re-sim (if received new update).
+4. Rollback and re-sim *if* a new update was received.
 5. Simulate predicted tick.

 Server
-1. Poll for received inputs.
+1. Iterate received client inputs.
 2. Sample buffered inputs.
 3. Simulate authoritative tick.
 4. Duplicate state changes to copy.
-5. Send updates to clients.
+5. Send updated state to clients.

-Everything aside from the simulation steps can be generated automatically.
+Everything aside from the simulation steps could be auto-generated.

 ### Network Modes
 | Mode | Playable? | Authoritative? | Open to connections? |